 In 1964, a magnitude 9.2 earthquake in Alaska’s Prince William Sound produced a tsunami with 12-foot waves that flooded Washington’s coastal towns, even sweeping away a bridge over the Copalis River.

 Several of Washington’s largest historic tsunamis were triggered by landslides, such as the 1980 tsunami produced by the Mount St. Helens eruption in Spirit Lake, and the Hat Island tsunami that buried an entire village in the 1820s.

 Additionally, eastern Washington faces tsunami hazards, as multiple landslide-induced tsunamis have been recorded in Lake Roosevelt.

-Scientists at the Department of Natural Resources (DNR), have put together tsunami evacuation maps and a detailed video simulation illustrating the path, intensity, and effects on surrounding areas the next Cascadia Earthquake-induced tsunami is expected to have.
+Scientists at the Department of Natural Resources (DNR), have put together tsunami evacuation maps and detailed video simulations illustrating the path, intensity, and effects on surrounding areas the next Cascadia Earthquake-induced tsunami is expected to have.

 Many tsunamis are generated from the force of tectonic plates thrusting together.
 The energy that is emitted from this collision reverberates into the water creating a surge that forms large swells of fast moving water.

 The greater the depth of water, the faster the water moves, reaching speeds up to 500 mph, the equivalent of a jet plane.
 As it reaches land, the water becomes shallower.
 It will slow to speeds of 20 to 30 mph but that is still faster than humans are able to run.